 - Domestic Violence Related Death: 1 (1 male)

 Total Domestic Violence Related Deaths in Utah 2009: 27 Number of domestic violence related deaths caused by the use of a firearm: 212

 It is crucial to recognize that domestic violence occurs in all communities, and across all lines of income, ethnicity, culture, gender, sexual orientation, age and disability.
 Risk factors should be recognized: physical violence increases in frequency and severity; threats with weapons or threats against life; attempted strangulation, controlling behaviors, forced sex, threats of suicide, violence against children or animals, and violence outside the home, among others.
 All are acts of domestic violence or related to it.
 They are real threats and should be reported.

-According to Moises Prospero, Chair of the Utah Domestic Violence Council, “We need to address domestic violence at the individual, familial and community level through effective programming and public awareness.”
+According to Moises Prospero, Chair of the Utah Domestic Violence Coalition, “We need to address domestic violence at the individual, familial and community level through effective programming and public awareness.”